-Advisory: Completion of or concurrent enrollment in FIRE 1 Hours: 54 lecture
+Advisory: Completion with grade of "C" or better or concurrent enrollment in FIRE 1 Hours: 54 lecture

-History and philosophy of fire prevention technology, organization and operation of a fire prevention bureau, use of fire codes, identification and correction of fire hazards, and the relationship of fire prevention with fire safety education and detection and suppression systems.
+Fundamental knowledge relating to the field of fire prevention.
+Topics include: history and philosophy of fire prevention; organization of a fire prevention bureau; use and application of codes and standards; plans review; fire inspections; fire and life safety education; and fire investigation.
 (CSU-with unit limitation)